akutzer/semantic-retrieval/README.md

 *task schedule will be iterativly improved by all of use :3*

 #### 1. Crawling data
-- [:white_check_mark:] collect xml files from various wikia/fandoms :white_check_mark:
+- [x] collect xml files from various fandoms

-- [ ] extract both english and multi-linguistic wikis; we will probably focus first on english pages and later traing a model on multiple languages
-- preprocess the data (e.g. clean from wiki syntax, best-case: find code which does this tedious task already)
+- [x] preprocess the data using [WikiExtractor](https://github.com/attardi/wikiextractor) (e.g. clean from wiki syntax, remove tables, ...)
-- bringing the data into a fitting file format and file structure (communicate together with person responsible for dataloading); have a look at benchmark datasets
+- [:hourglass:] bringing the data into a fitting file format and file structure
+    - communicate together with person responsible for dataloading
+    - have a look at benchmark datasets
+- [ ] extract multi-linguistic wikis
+    - we will probably focus first on english pages and later traing a model on multiple languages
-- responsible: ...
+- responsible: Till, Aaron

 #### 2. Generating dataset
+- [:hourglass:] auto-generate questions
-- auto-generate questions and the text span of the answers for a given paragraph as well as questions which aren't answered in the paragraph
+    - if possible: get the text span of the answers for a given paragraph as well
-- finding benchmarks/ gold standard datasets for evaluation the final models performance
-- "train" a tokenizer (using [HuggingFace](https://huggingface.co/docs/tokenizers/index)) on our dataset
+    - if possible: generate questions, which aren't answered in the paragraph
+    - currently using [T5-small](https://huggingface.co/allenai/t5-small-squad2-question-generation), but we should test also other models
     - look into: Doc2Query and DocTTTTTQuery
-- using: LLaMA, GPT-3.5, ... ?
-- look into prompt engineering and reflexion, if using LLaMA or GPT
+- [ ] create a small human-generated dataset (~1k Questions)
+    - can be co-created together with ChatGPT
+    - focus on long an diverse questions (variety of different questions) and use different words than the paragraph
+- [ ] finding benchmarks/ gold standard datasets for evaluation the final models performance
-- datasets & benchmarks: maybe SQuAD 2.0, MS MARCO Ranking, TREC CAR... ?
+    - maybe: SQuAD 2.0, MS MARCO Ranking, TREC CAR... ?
-- responsible: ...
+- responsible: Till, Aaron

 #### 3. Retrieval System
-- read into different neural retrieval systems and select one or two retrieval approaches + a baseline model
+- [:hourglass:] read into different neural retrieval systems and select one or two retrieval approaches + a baseline model
+    - baseline: TF-IDF or BM25?
+    - first approach: ColBERT?
+    - second approach: ???
     - search for the code to the paper (e.g. https://paperswithcode.com/) or implement the model yourself using PyTorch (finding parameters would be very helpful for quicker training)
     - BERT paper describes a possible baseline, where, for a given question and wikipedia paragraph, the answer text span is predicted (on the SQuAD dataset); alternativly one can also just calculate a similarity score for the question and paragraph
     - the model could either predict the text span to the answer or just a similarity score (both ways would be interesting)
     - re-ranking or full retrieval?
     - other exotic approaches can be interesting (probably not big problem if it doesn't outperform baseline) or a performance oriented approach ("model performance"/FLOPs, "model performance"/inference time [µs])
-- embedding for the input data, either a learnable matrix or what ever
-- responsible: ...

 #### 4. Training pipeline & Evaluation
-- writing the entire training pipeline:
+- [ ] implement a simple inference pipeline with the baseline models, since they don't need training
+- [ ] implementation of the first approach:
+    - [ ] got a running model
-    - dataloading + tokenizing
+    - [ ] dataloading + tokenizing
-    - training loop + tracking of the training + checkpoints
+    - [ ] got a running trainings pipeline (training loop + tracking of the training + checkpoints)
-    - implementation of different evaluation methods/metrics and the collection of the results of the different retrieval system in a meaningful way for the final paper
+    - [ ] implementation of different evaluation methods/metrics and the collection of the results of the different retrieval system in a meaningful way for the final paper
     - etc.
+- [ ] implementation of the second approach:
+    - [ ] got a running model
 - responsible: ...